dantxal/meetapp/README.md

 `yarn queue`

-## The API is ready!!
-On to the web application:
+## The backend is ready!!
+On to the frontend:

-1. Let's navigate to the web app folder: </br>
+1. Let's navigate to the frontend folder: </br>
-`cd .. && cd web`
+`cd .. && cd frontend`

 2. Install dependencies using:</br>
 `yarn` or `yarn install`